-Whether you want to work in business, finance, engineering or education, a mathematics degree from La Roche College puts you a step above the competition.
+Whether you want to work in business, finance, engineering or education, a mathematics degree from La Roche University puts you a step above the competition.

-Majoring in mathematics at La Roche College prepares you for work in various fields – from
+Majoring in mathematics at La Roche University prepares you for work in various fields – from

 science and engineering, to computer science, digital technology,